fangohr/oommf/README.rst

 1. fetch new OOMMF sources from NIST.
 The Makefile will update the `versionlog.txt <versionlog.txt>`__ and `oommf-version <oommf-version>`__ files so that these reflect the new version automatically.
 2. fetch extensions.
-The script `clone-log-and-extract-src.py <clone-log-and-extract-src.py>`__ is used to copy the relevant files from each extension into the right place with the OOMMF directory structure (`oommf/app/oxs/local/ <oommf/oommf/app/oxs/local/>`__) into a dedicated subdirectory.
-The script will also add a ``NAME.log`` and ``NAME-HEAD.zip`` file for each extensions with name ``NAME`` which contain additional information about the extension (to provide better provenance and reproducibility).
+The script `clone-log-and-extract-src.py
+   <clone-log-and-extract-src.py>`__ is used to copy the relevant files from
+   each extension into the right place with the OOMMF directory structure (`oommf/app/oxs/local/ <oommf/app/oxs/local/>`__) into a dedicated subdirectory.
+The script will also add a ``NAME.log`` and ``NAME-HEAD.zip`` file for each extensions with name ``NAME`` into the relevant subdirectory.
+   These files contain additional information about the extension (to provide better provenance and reproducibility).

 The `Makefile <Makefile-update-oommf>`__ will need manual updating (for example new version number, ...) before being used.